 It had been 10 months since his second fox encounter, and in that time, rabies cases had continued to add up in Bath.
 He gestured across his yard and said, “Well, let’s go down to Foxville.”
 From above a slight depression at the edge of the woods, he pointed out where he thought the foxes had a den.
 Then, he traced the way to the spot of the first attack, retelling the event in fine detail.
 After that, he headed to the driveway, site of the second attack.
 “There used to be some blood,” he said, pointing at the asphalt.
 It had since washed away in the rain.
 He mentioned that he tried, unsuccessfully, to find the shells from the bullets police had used to kill the fox.
 They would have made nice souvenirs.

 Kenney insisted that the two life-and-death experiences hadn’t shaken him, although he had started carrying a stick with him whenever he went out to check his mail, sometimes pepper spray too.
 “I guess this has always been kind of a quiet neighborhood,” he said, glancing down the street and back across the lawn.

 He also mentioned that he recently bought a leather holster for carrying a small .22-caliber pistol while he works in the yard.
 He keeps the gun loaded with rat shot — little pellets that are only good within a range of a few paces.
 He hadn’t seen any more rabid foxes, he said.
 But he had heard some distant yapping in the woods.

 The print version of this story reported that a vaccination program would cost the City of Bath “nearly a million dollars.”
-The online story has been corrected to reflect instead a conservative estimate of $600,000.
+The online story has been corrected to reflect instead “a very conservative projected cost . . . of $600,000.”